Fais ce que tu voudras

-For the 18th century club motto, see Hellfire Club.

-For the classical philosophy, see Thelema.

-"Fais ce que tu voudras" (meaning "Do Whatever You Want") is a song written by composer René Grignon and French lyricist Eddy Marnay.
+"Fais ce que tu voudras" (lit.
+'Do whatever you want') is a song written by composer René Grignon and French lyricist Eddy Marnay.
 It is the first and only single from Celine Dion's greatest hits album Les chansons en or.
 It was released in June 1986 in Quebec, Canada.

 Background

-On 14 June 1986 this melancholic ballad entered the Quebec Singles Chart and peaked at number 36, spending twelve weeks on the chart.
+On 14 June 1986, the ballad entered the Quebec Singles Chart, where it peaked at number 36 and remained for 12 weeks.

-The B-side included "Tu es là", which was taken from the album, C'est pour toi.
+The B-side includes "Tu es là", taken from the album C'est pour toi.

-Dion filmed her first real French-language music video for this single in 1986.
-It was directed by François Girard and featured Dion at a train station.
-This music video can be found on the DVD called On ne change pas (2005).
-It was Dion's second music video after her first English-language song "Listen to the Magic Man".
+Dion filmed her first French-language music video for the single in 1986.
+Directed by François Girard, it shows Dion at a train station.
+The video is available on the DVD On ne change pas (2005).
+It was her second music video, following the English-language "Listen to the Magic Man".

-The title alludes to the proverb coined by French Renaissance writer François Rabelais, which has later become a main tenet of the modern-day thelemic occult movement in the English version by Aleister Crowley: "Do what thou wilt".
+The title refers to a proverb coined by French Renaissance writer François Rabelais, later adopted as a central maxim of the modern thelemic movement in the English rendering by Aleister Crowley: "Do what thou wilt".